JG4514/MyProfile/index.md

 <p>
 <h2 style="color:blue;">Background</h2>
 <p>
-My name is Jade, and I have a keen interest in IT, specifically in security.
+My name is Jade, I am 32 and I have a keen interest in IT, specifically in security.
 <p>
 I grew up in a time where computers and the internet were only just getting off the ground.
 It was in my teens that I developed a love for the internet and all its components.
 I completed my year 10 school certificate in 2000 and recently completed Cert II in IT at my local Tafe.